anfedorov/TreeSage/README.md

 # TreeSage

 TreeSage is a local-first LLM beam-search typing tutor.
-This first milestone runs as a SvelteKit full-stack app with a deterministic fake provider and an Ollama provider for local model logprob data.
+This first milestone runs as a SvelteKit full-stack app with Ollama for local model logprob data.

 ## Local Development